 Marie Kondo began her tidying consultant business as a 19-year-old university student in Tokyo.
 Today, Marie is a renowned tidying expert helping people around the world to transform their cluttered homes into spaces of serenity and inspiration.

-Marie is teaching that if you properly simplify and organize your home once, you’ll never have to do it again.
+The Marie Kondo method is teaching that if you properly simplify and organize your home once, you’ll never have to do it again.

 Most tidying methods advocate a room-by-room or little-by-little approach, which doom you to pick away at your piles of stuff forever.